What Happens If I Don't Pay Property Taxes in South Carolina?

 If you don't get current on the tax debt, the person officially in charge of collecting delinquent taxes, most likely the tax collector or county treasurer, can sell your home at a public auction.
 At the auction, the winning buyer will be the person or entity that offers the highest bid above the amount sufficient to pay all delinquent taxes, assessments, penalties, and costs.
 (S.C.
 Code Ann. § 12-51-50).

 But the buyer doesn't get ownership of the home right away.
-Instead, the purchaser receives a receipt following the sale, subject to your right of redemption (see below).
+The purchaser receives a receipt following the sale, subject to your right of redemption (see below).
 (S.C.
 Code Ann. § 12-51-60).

-If no one else makes a bid on the property at the sale, the Forfeited Land Commission will be the winning bidder unless the property is contaminated and the Commission opts not to make a bid.
+If no one else bids on the property at the sale, the Forfeited Land Commission will be the winning bidder unless the property is contaminated and the Commission opts not to make a bid.
 (S.C.
 Code Ann. § 12-51-55).

 Notice of a Property Tax Sale in South Carolina